With Fall approaching, I’m trying my hand at acorn craft. Today I’m sharing the most effective way to prepare and paint real acorns!

 Acorn Craft ‘Gum Balls’

 Can you believe I haven’t found a single picture of a gum ball machine filled with acorn ‘gum balls’ in the blogosphere?
+Maybe that will change after this post :).
 Without a doubt, these acorns and the gum ball machine are meant to be together!

 The painted colours make me happy.
 While the garden starts to fade, now I’m ready for Fall!